acp9191/linux-setup/README.md

 * API keys
 * Passwords
 * Tailscale authentication state
+* GitHub authentication state
 * Other machine-specific credentials

-Configuration files in `home/` are symlinked into `$HOME`, keeping the repository as the source of truth.
+Configuration files in `home/` and `mise/` are symlinked into the appropriate locations, keeping the repository as the source of truth.

 ## Fresh Machine